Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Introduction

 There exist slightly various notions of boundedness of Ricci curvature from below on general metric spaces.
 See for example \cite{S06, V09,O07,KS01,KS03,AGS12,EKS13,AMS13} and the references therein.
-In what follows by $\ric_{N,\mu_g}\geq K$ we mean that $(X,g,\mu_g)$ satisfies the either {\it{(K,N)-measure contraction property}} or $CD(K,N)$ unless otherwise specified.
+In what follows by $\ric_{N,\mu_g}\geq K$ we mean that $(X,g,\mu_g)$ satisfies the either $\MCP(K,N)$ or $\CD(K,N)$ unless otherwise specified.
 As these definitions are somewhat technical we refer the reader to Section \ref{Ricci} for a precise statement.

 The definition of harmonic maps from admissible Riemannian polyhedra to metric spaces is similar to the one in the smooth setting.
 However due to lack of smoothness some care is needed in defining the notions of energy density, the energy functional and energy minimizing maps.
 Precise definitions and related results can be found in Subsection \ref{HMORM}.